epccs/Gravimetric/Applications/Time-WeightCal/README.md

 ![Tank](./Setup/gravimetric_tank_trailer_mounted.jpg)

+# Time Base Calibration

+Capture the 1PPS of the GPS receiver for some time to measure the time base (oscillator).
+It has been reported that an RTC can be measured to within 0.5ppm in 61 seconds.
+RTC typically run at 32kHz and were probably clocking the capture timer directly if that is possible (TBD).

 # Networking

 If your printers lock up unexpectedly, it may be because they were port scanned, and an overflow crashed the printer software; it is a clue about being owned.
 Do not throughout the printer; it is your friend because it tells the truth.